-(1) The air navigation services provider shall employ sufficient number of competent personnel to perform the installation, operation and maintenance of communication, navigation and surveillance systems in the designated airspaces and aerodromes.
+(1) The ANSP shall employ a sufficient number of competent personnel to perform the installation, operation and maintenance of communication, navigation and surveillance systems in the designated airspaces and aerodromes.

-- (2) The air navigation services provider shall provide in the Manual of Air Navigation Service Operations an analysis of the personnel required to perform the communication navigation and surveillance services for each facility, taking into account the duties and workload required. - (3) A person shall not perform a function related to installation, operation or maintenance of a communication, navigation and a surveillance system unless- - (a) that person has successfully completed training in the performance of that function; - (b) the air navigation services provider is satisfied that the technical person is competent in performing that function; and - (c) that person has been certified in accordance with these Regulations.
+(2) The ANSP shall provide in the Manual of Air Navigation Service Operations an analysis of the personnel required to perform the communication, navigation and surveillance services for each facility, taking into account the duties and workload required.
+(3) A person shall not perform a function related to installation, operation or maintenance of a communication, navigation and a surveillance system unless-

+- (a) that person has successfully completed training in the performance of that function; - (b) the air navigation services provider is satisfied that the technical person is competent in performing that function; and - (c) that person has been certified in accordance with these Regulations.